shakdavis/virtualmachinesconfig/README.md

 </p>
 </br>

 <p align="center"> Congratulations!
-You have successfully configured and deployed a virtual machine using Microsoft Azure!</p>
+You have successfully configured and deployed a resource group & virtual machine using Microsoft Azure!</p>